inet-framework/inet-showcases/visualizer/instrumentfigures/doc/index.rst

 packet loss increases, the rate control in the server lowers the bit rate, because lower bit rates are more tolerant to noise.
 When the client gets to the edge of the communication range, the bit rate is only 24 Mbps.
-When it leaves the communicaton range, successful reception is impossible, so the rate quickly reaches its lowest.
+When it leaves the communication range, successful reception is impossible, so the rate quickly reaches its lowest.
 After the client turns around and re-enters communication range, the rate starts to rise, eventually reaching 54Mbps again.